yalmip/yalmip.github.io/_posts/2017-08-11-Extracting.md

 ## Extracting solver output

 In some cases, we might see some information displayed by the solver, such as gap metrics, feasibility distances, iteration counters, and we want to obtain those numbers.
-The only way to do this, beyond some clever regexp magic on the text in the command window, is to use the option 'savesolveroutput'.
+The only way to do this, beyond some clever regexp magic on the text in the command window, is to use the option **'savesolveroutput'**.
 When doing so, all information that the solver returns in MATLAB, will be available in the output structure returned in [optimize](/command/optimize)

 ````matlab
 sdpvar x y